CHESSComputing/FOXDEN/docs/current-system.md

 # FOXDEN services
-FOXDEN infrastructure is based on loosely couple services, see
+FOXDEN infrastructure is based on loosely couple services, and properly layered/insulated as shown in the following diagram:

 ![Implemenation](images/Implementation.png)

 A user communicate through a secure channel with all of them